MicrosoftDocs/minecraft-creator/creator/Documents/BedrockEditor/EditorWorldOptions.md

 Choose Peaceful, Easy, Normal, or Hard.

-### World options

-You can toggle Daylight Cycle, Weather Cycle, Show Coordinates, and Spawn at Current Location on or off.
+### Spawn at Current Location

+If unchecked, the player spawns at the usual spawnpoint for that world.

+## Advanced Settings

+### Daylight Cycle

+Normal, Always Day, or LockTime.

+### Custom Time

+This will be enabled if you choose Custom from the Time of Day option.

 ### Time of Day

-Choose Default, Day, Noon, Sunset, Night, Midnight, or Sunrise.
+Choose Default, Day, Noon, Sunset, Night, Midnight, or Sunrise, or Custom.

+### Weather Cycle

+Toggle on or off.

+### Weather

+Clear, Rain, or Thunder.

-Practice: Test a world
+## Practice: Test a world

 1. After selecting the options you want, click the Test World button.

-2. Your world loads must as it will in regular Minecraft.
+2. Your world loads much as it will in regular Minecraft.

 3. Whenever you're ready to continue editing, press **Esc**.
 From here, you can choose to Resume Testing or Return to Editor.